 How does using a mortgage broker work?

 Once you find a mortgage broker he/she will arrange a call to discuss your mortgage and financing needs.
 They will ask questions such as how much you are willing to spend on a property and how much you have for a down payment.
-They will also ask questions about your financial situation in terms of any loans or debt you have already have.
+They will also ask questions about your financial situation in terms of any loans or debt you already have.

 Once the mortgage broker has an understanding of your needs and financial situation, he/she will shop around with lenders to find the best deal for you.
 When they do, you may be asked to provide some paperwork including a letter of employment, pay stubs, notices of assessment etc. to include when you submit your application to the lender.